-In supporting its mission and the land-grant mission of The Pennsylvania State University, Penn State Altoona must establish equitable work-load policies for its full-time faculty.
+In supporting its mission and the land-grant mission of Penn State, Penn State Altoona must establish equitable work-load policies for its full-time faculty.
 Equitable workloads will ensure that the talents of the faculty are employed wisely and effectively in support of our mission.
 All full-time faculty at Penn State Altoona are expected to engage in research and creative activity, service, and teaching, which also includes advising students.

 The goals of this faculty workload policy are to ensure equity among faculty, to improve the productivity of the faculty, and to provide sufficient flexibility to meet the needs of the College and its programs.